sahibammar/AppsFlyerPluginTestForIonicNative/README.md

 npx cap copy
 npx cap open android
 ```
-## What do you need to change in your script:
+## What has been changed in scripts:
+The required changes are already applied to this project so you dont need to do these changes your self.
+However if your are interested to know what has been changed, here is a summary:

 ### Changes to app.module.ts
 1. Importing Appsflyer.
 To be added to app.module.ts
 ```